-1C-4b.
-Informing Individuals and Families Experiencing Homelessness about Eligibility for Educational Services.
+1C-4b Informing Individuals and Families Experiencing Homelessness about Eligibility for Educational Services.
+NOFO Section V.B.1.d.

 Describe in the field below written policies and procedures your CoC uses to inform individuals and families who become homeless of their eligibility for educational services.